SpiderOak

+SpiderOak Inc. is a US-based software company focused on satellite cybersecurity.

+The company began in 2006 as a producer of a collaboration tool, online backup and file hosting service that allows users to access and share data using a cloud-based server.

+SpiderOak evolved into a space cybersecurity company and first tested its software in space in June 2023.
+It has partnered with Lockheed Martin, Raytheon, and the Department of Defense.

 History

 SpiderOak was founded in 2007 by Ethan Oberman and Alan Fairless as an encrypted private backup program.
 In 2013, SpiderOak began developing the Crypton framework, "a JavaScript framework for building applications where the server doesn't know the contents it's storing on behalf of users."
 Crypton is an open-source project allowing developers to easily add encryption security to mobile applications.
 By mid-2014, according to Oberman, SpiderOak had near 1 million users.

+Its first offering, its online backup service later branded "SpiderOak ONE", launched in December 2007.
+SpiderOak is accessible through an app for Windows, Mac and Linux computer platforms, and Android, N900 Maemo and iOS mobile platforms.